 Rachael is also experienced in carrying out neuropsychological/cognitive assessments to identify children’s learning strengths and difficulties including the identification of specific learning difficulties such as dyslexia and attention difficulties.

-Maddy SAVITT
+Maddy Savitt

 Maddy is a Specialist Speech and Language Therapist who is fully registered with the Royal College of Speech and Language Therapy and the Health Care Professionals Council.
 She has a wealth of experience in supporting children and young people with a wide range of communication difficulties, working on a part-time basis at one of London’s most reputable specialist provisions for individuals with communication needs.